tjtanjin/react-chatbotify/README.md

 `npm install react-chatbotify --save`

 Note that this repository contains the code for the **core library**.
-If you're looking for the repositories of other React ChatBotify projects, you may look [**here**](#other-relevant-repositories).
+If you're looking for the repositories of other React ChatBotify projects, you may look [**here**](#other-associated-projects).

 ### Features

 React ChatBotify is packed with a comprehensive set of features designed to elevate your chatbot development experience.
 Explore some of its standout capabilities:

 - **Themes:** Customize the chatbot's appearance with a wide variety of community themes, or combine multiple themes to achieve your desired look and feel.
-- **Plugins:** Extend your chatbot's functionality with numerous custom plugins, or create your own to meet specific needs.
+- **Plugins:** Extend your chatbot's functionality with numerous custom plugins (e.g. [LLM Connector](https://www.npmjs.com/package/@rcb-plugins/llm-connector)), or create your own to meet specific needs.
 - **Dynamic Outputs:** Craft interactive conversations by dynamically generating messages and defining multiple dialogue paths based on user inputs.
 - **Custom Components:** Easily integrate your own custom components into the chatbot interface to boast your application's unique design and functionality.
 - **Stream Responses:** Connect with Large Language Models (LLMs) and custom endpoints to stream/simulate bot responses, enhancing user engagement and experience.